What is Defalcation?

 #3 – Fiduciary Defalcation

-It is a type, where a person entrusted with a duty to look after a firm’s resources or funds, utilizes the same for purpose or purposes other than those defined in the agreement.
+It is where a person entrusted with a duty to look after a firm’s resources or funds utilizes the same for purposes other than those defined in the agreement.

 Defalcation vs Embezzlement

-- Speaking, defalcation is when someone deducts or takes away a part of (or whole) income or funds.
-On the other hand, embezzlement is when someone steals or fraudulently misappropriates the money along with manipulation to cover-up his act.
+- Defalcation is when someone deducts or takes away a part of (or whole) income or funds.
+On the other hand, embezzlement is when someone steals or fraudulently misappropriates the money along with manipulation to cover up an act.

 - Embezzlement is also a type of defalcation.
-If a person who has access to company funds misuses his/her position and steals funds, it will come under the category of defalcation.
-However, if the person tries to manipulate and create records or reports in a way that prevents his theft or fraud from being discovered, he/she will be said to have involved in embezzlement.
+For example, If a person with access to company funds misuses their position and steals funds, it will come under defalcation.
+However, if the person tries to manipulate and create records or reports to prevent his theft or fraud from being discovered, they will be involved in embezzlement.

-This has been a guide to What is Defalcation & its Meaning.
-Here w discuss the penalties of defalcation and types along with examples and its differences from embezzlement.
-You can learn more about from the following articles –
+This article is a guide to what is Defalcation.
+Here we explain the examples, types, and penalties and compared it with embezzlement.
+You can learn more about it from the following articles: –